cdillon/setmore-appointments/readme.txt

 We do, however, provide lifetime support for this plugin, including [free help](http://www.wpmission.com/contact) getting the "Book Appointment" button to match your theme.

+This plugin will *leave no trace!* If you delete the plugin, all settings will be removed from the database.
+Guaranteed.
+However, simply deactivating it will leave your settings in place, as expected.

 = Recommended =

 * [Simple Custom CSS](http://wordpress.org/plugins/simple-custom-css/) (fully compatible)